 The departmental pressures relate to the contributions of funding from the Early Intervention Grant towards the various services provided to young people.

-These mainly relate to the Early Intervention Service savings including closure of Youth Centres and reductions in staffing.
+Department Budget Reductions to Fund Pressures These mainly relate to the Early Intervention Service savings including closure of Youth Centres and reductions in staffing.

 2014/2015 BUDGET - SERVICE UNIT: DEDICATED SCHOOLS GRANT - EARLY YEARS BLOCK